Generic selectors

 Moshood Abiola National Stadium. – Photo credit to Africa View Facts/@AfricaViewFacts on X

-With a seating capacity of 60,491, Moshood Abiola National Stadium is currently the biggest sporting facility in Nigeria and is also ranked highly among the biggest stadiums in Africa.
+With a seating capacity of 60,491, the Moshood Abiola National Stadium is currently the largest sporting facility in Nigeria and is ranked among the continent's largest stadiums.

 It is a multi-purpose venue in Abuja and usually hosts the national team's matches.
-Moshood Abiola National Stadium is also an important infrastructure for cultural, social, and religious events.
+Moshood Abiola National Stadium is also a significant infrastructure for cultural, social, and religious events.

 Jos International Stadium